parazeeknova/nyxtext/README.md

 </p>

 <p align="center">
-Join our community!
+<b>Join our community!</b>
 </p>

 &nbsp;

+---
 ### Note :
 As the first project developed by a group of undergraduates, NyxNote is a work in progress.
-We appreciate any contributions, understanding that the project may have bugs, instability, and limited features.
+We appreciate any contributions, understanding that the project may have bugs, instability, and limited features during the time of active development.
+Please check back or join our Discord server to see our progress!

 ### 🧠 Design Philosophy